Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 for EM-suppression.
 Tetrahedral-void defects (baryons) couple to photons through the bulk

-cuboctahedral coordination shell, providing a rst-order radiative channel through which ki-
+cuboctahedral coordination shell, providing a first-order radiative channel through which ki-

 netic energy can be shed.
 Octahedral-void defects, by contrast, lack the defect-internal bipartite

-structure required to source the dipolar oscillation modes that mediate rst-order photon emis-
+structure required to source the dipolar oscillation modes that mediate first-order photon emis-

 sion.
 The same suppression that yields EM-neutrality also suppresses radiative cooling.